About the Foundation

 SVG file icon

-We come alongside families—especially those raising children with developmental delays or disabilities—who are doing their best with limited support.
-Through scholarships, therapy access, and inclusive programs, we help children grow in ways that many thought weren’t possible.
-We also support schools and care centers in under-resourced communities, including programs that serve widows and orphans.
+We come alongside families who are doing their best with very little — raising children with developmental delays or disabilities, often with limited access to therapy, support, or information about what is actually possible.
+Through scholarships, therapy access, and inclusive programming, we help families sustain the work that changes a child's trajectory.
+We also support schools and care centres in under-resourced communities, and programs that serve widows and orphans.

 our mission